nytimes/ice/README.md

 # ice.js

 Ice is a track changes implementation, built in javascript, for anything that is `contenteditable` on the web.
-Conceived by the CMS Group at The New York Times, ice is powering the editor used for articles written in the newsroom.
+Conceived by the CMS Group at The New York Times, ice is powering the editor used for writing articles in the newsroom.

 ## Demo